subygan/subygan.github.io/blog/content/tech/theory/ddia.md

 - __SSTables__ - Sorted String Tables, store strings in sorted order.
 - __memtable__ - in-memory tree
 - __LSM-tree__ - Log-Structured Merge-Tree. where data is appended in a log like fraction and merged occasionally.
+- __Leveled Compaction__ - based on LevelDB, having n-tier levels for compaction
+- __size-tiered compaction__ - Compaction done, after waiting for the file to become a certain size.